Fast uniform generation of random graphs with given degree sequences: Algorithm

 We say that a graph $G$ was reached in \NoLoops\ if a switching creating $G$ was selected in a switching step, and $G$ was not rejected.
 Let $G_t$ denote the multigraph reached after $t$ switching steps of \NoLoops, if no rejection occurred (let $G_t=\emptyset$ if a rejection occurs during the $t$-th step or earlier).
-We will prove by induction on $t$, that conditional on $G_t\in\G_{m_1,m_2}$, $G_t$ is uniformly distributed in $G_{m_1,m_2}$.
-The base case $t=0$ holds by Lemma~\ref{lem:initialunif}.
-Assume $t\ge 0$ and $G_t$ is uniformly distributed in $\G_{m_1,m_2}$.
-Then, there exists $\sigma_{m_1,m_2}$ such that the probability that $G$ is reached after $t$ switching steps is equal to $\sigma_{m_1,m_2}$, for every $G\in\G_{m_1,m_2}$.
-Now, for every $G' \in \G_{m_1-1,m_2}$ and every $\ell$-switching $S$ that results in $G'$, the probability that $(G',\OV_2(S))$ was obtained during the $(t+1)$-st iteration of \NoLoops\ and not f-rejected is equal to
+We will prove by induction on $t$, that conditional on $G_t\in\G_{m_1-t,m_2}$, $G_t$ is uniformly distributed in $G_{ m_1-t,m_2}$.